Winnipeg Jets (1972–1996): Games and championships

+Joe Daley played in every season of the WHA for Winnipeg.

 The Jets were the most successful team in the short-lived WHA.
 In the 1975-76 WHA playoffs, the Winnipeg Jets won the Avco Cup, led by Bobby Hull, Anders Hedberg and Ulf Nilsson.
-It was the first team in North America to win with a European Core, according to The Winnipeg Sun.
+It was the first team in North America to win with a European Core, according to the Winnipeg Sun.
 The team made the finals in five of the WHA's seven seasons, winning the Avco World Trophy three times, including in the league's final season against Wayne Gretzky and the Edmonton Oilers, with Tom McVie as Jets' coach.
 Another notable accomplishment was the Jets' 5–3 victory over the Soviet Union national team on January 5, 1978.
 In the WHA's last season, Kent Nilsson scored 107 points, while Morris Lukowich had 65 goals, and Peter Sullivan had 46 goals and 86 points.
 During the 1979 Avco Cup Finals, Gary Smith gave up the last goal in WHA history to Dave Semenko in a 7–3 win against the Oilers.

 The 1975–76, 1977–78 and 1978–79 Avco Cup-winning Winnipeg Jets teams were inducted into the Manitoba Hockey Hall of Fame in the team category.
+They became the first Canadian team to win the Avco Cup with their victory in the 1976 WHA playoffs over the Houston Aeros with their blazing passing and speed; it was the first championship for the city since the Winnipeg Blue Bombers won the Grey Cup in 1962.